silverstripe/developer-docs/en/05_Contributing/05_Making_A_SilverStripe_Core_Release.md

  * A published announcement
  * A new composer installable stable tag for silverstripe/installer

-While this document is not normally applicable to normal silverstripe contributors, it is still useful to have it available in a public location so that these users are aware of these processes.
+While this document is not normally applicable to normal SilverStripe contributors, it is still useful to have it available in a public location so that these users are aware of these processes.